La que se avecina: Season 5 (2011)

 The season starts after Enrique gets a call from Judith begging him to return.
 He comes back from his caravan trip with Antonio and Coque to discover that the community is in ruins, with no light and no working lift.
 Judith, now acting as president, calls on Enrique, her on-off partner, to be her vice-president and get Mirador de Montepinar out of its crisis.
 She comes to face plenty more crises, most of which are generated by Antonio in his attempt to undermine the presidency.
 In the other basement flat across the corridor from Enrique, Amador's overbearing mother, Justi, moves into the flat with him and goes to a lot of trouble to get her son's life and marriage back together, while Amador himself tries hard to get rid of her so he can pursue his life as a playboy.
 Amador now shares joint custody of the children with Maite, who moves into the flat above him to live with Raquel and Nines.
 Lola, meanwhile, leaves for Miami to shoot a series, leaving Javi to live with his recently bereaved father.
 Javi feels jealous and lonely and has to wrestle with his fidelity after Raquel, Judith and Berta all take a liking to him.
 A new resident is Reyes Ballesteros, who moves into 2ºB with her lover, Araceli, who has returned to the community to spend more time with Fran.
 Her new-found sexuality, mixed with her old feelings with Enrique (they are now still married, but separated), her battle for her son, her absent-mindedness, the homophobic views of some in the community, and her ongoing therapy sessions with Judith, make it difficult for them all to get along.
-The end result is Judith and Enrique's marriage.
+The result is Judith and Enrique's marriage.
 Parrales, in the meantime, has expanded Mariscos Recio and a new fishmonger's is set up in the commercial area by the flat.
 Maxi continues being the mastermind of various schemes, and his relationship with his girlfriend, Ana Rosa, a blow-up doll, could be said to be blossoming.